 An avid social media user, follow her on Twitter @theartcriminal and also at www.artcrimes.org.uk where the occasional blog pops up!
 Susan has a favourite quote (Maya Angelou) “Life Is Not Measured By the Number of Breaths We Take, But By the Moments That Take Our Breath Away”, which is why art education is so very important.

 Chris Owen studied History of Art at the University of Cambridge, and supervised undergraduate students in the History of Art department at Cambridge, before embarking on a career teaching in art schools within further and higher education.
 Chris taught for 11 years at Swindon College in Wiltshire, before joining Leeds College of Art & Design, where he first led the Historical and Critical Studies Department before becoming Assistant Principal.
-In 2007, he moved to the University of Derby as Assistant Dean and Head of the School of Art & Design, and joined Anglia Ruskin as Head of the Cambridge School of Art in 2011.
+In 2007, he moved to the University of Derby as Assistant Dean and Head of the School of Art & Design.
+He joined Anglia Ruskin as Head of the Cambridge School of Art in 2011, a post from which he retired in 2019.
 Chris possesses a Masters degree in Education (MEd).
 His research interests and expertise are in the history and pedagogy of Art and Design Education.
-He is a member of the Council for Higher Education in Art & Design (CHEAD), and is currently Secretary of the Group for Learning in Art & Design (GLAD).
+He is currently Vice-Chair of the Group for Learning in Art & Design (GLAD).

 In her capacity as museum educator, Tamsin has developed and led several successful and acclaimed local projects at the Cambridge & County Folk Museum.
 Working at CFM she consistently engages with a wide variety of organisations and individuals, from artists to scientists, babies to the elderly, and has established the reputation of the museum as a creative and inspiring space for education.
 Tamsin has initiated numerous websites from a local cemetery site to support the local community through to one that entertain and educate families on a wide range of different activities, the success of which led to her writing articles for the Guardian, Mail on Sunday and various national magazines.
 Before moving into museum education, Tamsin was involved in establishing pre-school music curriculum and created a network of singing groups, while also developing projects for major national organisations including English National Opera and Youth Music.